15 Ideas: What’s the Best Paneer Substitute?

 Block of queso blanco cheese with cubes and crumbles on a gray plate.

-Mexican queso Blanco can work as a substitute for paneer cheese, although it is not a perfect match.
+Mexican queso blanco can work as a substitute for paneer cheese, although it is not a perfect match.

 Package of queso blanco cheese.